axisgroup/design-process/5-Prototype/README.md

 allows for you to create designs that look more visually appealing or visually complete.

+#### QlikSense
+QlikSense is a great way to create prototypes that could be interactive and workable with dummy data to show how data talks to one another.

 #### HTML & CSS

 HTML & CSS prototypes tend to be the most time consuming but are best for